 Llama 4 (Meta AI)

-Meta’s 2025 open-source multimodal model family, supporting text, image, audio, and video.
-Quickly became a leading foundation for open innovation and enterprise customization.
+Meta’s open-source multimodal model family, supporting text, image, audio, and video.
+Llama 4 Scout supports a 10-million token context window, making it a leading choice for large-document retrieval and long-context synthesis in open-weight deployments.

 Qwen 3 (Alibaba)